grafana/scenes/docusaurus/docs/visualizations.md

 })
 ```

-Placing buttons in the top right corner of the panel header could be used for:
+Buttons in the top right corner of the panel header can be used for:

 * Links to other scenes
-* Buttons that change the current scene (add drilldown view for example)
+* Buttons that change the current scene (add a drill-down page, for example)
-* RadioButtonGroup that changes the visualization settings
+* A `RadioButtonGroup` that changes the visualization settings

-For LinkButton, Button and RadioButtonGroup please use size="sm" when placed in the panel header.
+For `LinkButton`, `Button`, and `RadioButtonGroup`, use size="sm" when you place them in the panel header.

 ## Custom visualizations

-If you want to visualize data yourself in your Grafana app plugin you can do that in two ways.
-You always have the option to create a custom SceneObject.
-But then you will not get the PanelChrome with loading state and other features
+If you want to determine how data is visualized in your Grafana app plugin, you can do so in two ways.
+You always have the option to create a custom `SceneObject`, but you won't get the `PanelChrome` with loading state and other features
-that VizPanel provides.
-If you want a custom visualization inside a panel frame that should look like the other panels in your scene then it's best to register a runtime panel plugin.
+that `VizPanel` provides.
+If you want a custom visualization inside a panel frame that should look like the other panels in your scene, then it's best to register a runtime panel plugin.

-Start by defining your panel options and field config.
+Start by defining your panel options and field config:

 ```ts
 interface CustomVizOptions {